juji-io/datalevin/doc/search.md

 When returning top-K result with a small K, those documents with very poor query term coverage may not even participate in the ranking.

-The details of the candidate pruning algorithm is the following: instead of looping over all `n` inverted lists of all query terms, we first pick the query term with the least edit distance (i.e. with the least typos) and the least document frequency (i.e. the most rare term), and use its inverted list of
+The details of the `:prune` algorithm is the following: instead of looping over all `n` inverted lists of all query terms, we first pick the query term with the least edit distance (i.e. with the least typos) and the least document frequency (i.e. the most rare term), and use its inverted list of